British Theatre Playhouse: The Definitive Rat Pack

 In June and July 2018, the British Theatre Playhouse produced the Asian tour of The Definitive Rat Pack in Singapore, Kuala Lumpur and Dubai, in association with Worldwide Entertainment.
-The British Theatre Playhouse is renowned for its many years of presenting to audiences in Singapore and the rest of Southeast Asia with the very best in live entertainment brought from London's West End.
-This year they've extended their reach and Dubai is now included in their itinerary.
+The British Theatre Playhouse is renowned for its many years of presenting to audiences in Singapore and the rest of Southeast Asia with live entertainment brought from London's West End.

-The Rat Pack: Frank Sinatra, Dean Martin, and Sammy Davis Jr. were legendary singers and entertainers.
+The Rat Pack: Frank Sinatra, Dean Martin, and Sammy Davis Jr. were singers and entertainers.
 The Definitive Rat Pack has played to audiences in all corners of the globe.

 Having met in London's West End in 2003 as the original cast of The Rat Pack: Live from Las Vegas, which earned an Olivier Award nomination, the British Theatre Playhouse welcomed Stephen Triffitt, Mark Adams and George Daniel Long, now known as The Definitive Rat Pack, to Singapore, Kuala Lumpur and Dubai.
 The production has toured internationally and, driven by UK performers and musicians, now widens the impact of musical theatre in Asia.
 The first event in Singapore was a public performance, and the second one was a charity gala in aid of the charity organisation The Business Times Budding Artists Fund and was attended by the new President of the Republic of Singapore Madam Halimah Yacob, the British High Commissioner Mr Scott Wightman, and the Malaysian High Commissioner Dato' Zulkifli Adnan.
 Both the events took place at One Farrer Hotel and Spa's Grand Ballroom.
 Likewise, there was a regular performance in Kuala Lumpur, and the event took place in the Grand Ballroom of Hilton Kuala Lumpur.
 Finally, there were two regular performances in Dubai, and the event took place in Dubai Opera.

 The Definitive Rat Pack in Singapore, Kuala Lumpur and Dubai featured a special guest Nancy Sinatra played by Hannah Lindsey and a swinging 9-piece band.